 - Compare Canadian and International GAAP and IFRS.

-- Account for current and other financial liabilities, including derivative financial
+- Define and account for current and other liabilities.

-- Prepare the shareholders’ equity section of the Statement of Financial Position and related
+- Prepare shareholders' equity section and related journal entries.

 - Calculate basic and diluted earnings per share (EPS).

-- Calculate pension amounts, and complete a pension worksheet and journal entries.
+- Complete a pension worksheet and journal entries.